dgwetzel/dgwetzel/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on some Uni stuff
-- 🌱 Dart, Flutter, Java ❤️
+- 🌱 Java ❤️, Dart, Flutter
 - 💬 Ask me about anything you want ;)
 - ⚡ I love riding motorcycles and of course working on cool new tech stuff.